How much does it cost to replace a shed roof?

 The importance of keeping your shed roof well maintained

-It is crucial to keep your shed roof well maintained as this can greatly extend your sheds’ life and will mean avoiding premature roof replacement as well as future shed repair costs.
+It is crucial to keep your shed roof well maintained as this can greatly extend the life of your shed, avoiding premature roof replacement as well as future shed repair costs.
 Depending on the material currently used, there are many ways to keep your shed roof, and the shed itself, well protected and maintained.

-Starting with cleaning and working up to repair and replacement, the following are factors to bear in mind when extending the life of your shed roof: –
+Starting with cleaning and working up to repair and replacement, you will need to near the following factors in mind when extending the life of your shed roof:

 - Bird droppings should be wiped away (soaking first may be necessary).